Our Vision

 Operations Director

-Dishi Kaur Umfleet is a highly accomplished executive with a successful track record of driving exceptional performance and revenue enhancement.
+Dishi Umfleet is a highly accomplished executive with a successful track record of driving exceptional performance and revenue enhancement.
 She is currently the Operations Director at Kindbridge Research Institute where she manages strategic partnerships and develops long-term operational strategies.
 Additionally, Dishi is a Board Member for Go!
 Southampton, where she focuses on improving the commercial districts within Southampton through economic and social initiatives in partnerships with local authorities and businesses.

 With a hands-on approach to leadership, Dishi draws out the best in an organization and has proven adaptability to international environments with a global success trail.
 Her specialties include business and sales leadership, operational consulting, and rapid, sustainable change initiatives driving top-line growth and bottom-line profit improvement.